Battle of Las Guásimas: Battle

 "On the battleground of Las Guasimas - Americans going to the front" in Harper's Pictorial History of the War with Spain, Vol. II, 1899.

 These forces were deployed in three echelons: 3 companies of Puerto Rico and 1 company of movilizados covering the crossroads of the Siboney trails, with 2 other companies (San Fernando) guarding the surrounding heights; 3 companies (San Fernando), the engineers, and the artillery holding the Asiento de Sevilla; and 5 companies of Talavera and 1 company of movilizados at La Redonda under Colonel Bory, covering the trails to Justicí and El Pozo.

 The American side included the 1st U.S. Volunteer Cavalry, or "Rough Riders", under Leonard Wood, the 1st U.S. Regular Cavalry, and the 10th U.S. Regular Cavalry (this consisted of Afro-American soldiers, then called Buffalo soldiers).
 Supported by artillery, the American forces numbered 964 men, supported by 800 men from Castillo.

 The first sign the Americans had of the enemy's proximity was a Cuban Army soldier lying dead by the road.
 The engagement began with shots by U.S. artillery.
 Spanish infantry returned fire, pinning down the advancing American units with rifle volleys.
 The Spaniards were armed with superior German-made 7mm 1893 model Mauser repetition rifles that fired round after round of smokeless gunpowder, making them exceedingly difficult to target in return.
 Present during the battle, author Stephen Crane (famous for his novel The Red Badge of Courage) Crane wrote that the German-made guns “sounded as if one string of a most delicate musical instrument had been touched by the wind into a long, faint note, or that overhead someone had swiftly swung a long, thin-lashed whip.”

-1st & 10th Cavalry attack Las Guasimas on the right road
+1st & 10th Cavalry attack Las Guásimas on the right road

 Wheeler's forces moved to encircle the Spaniards' first echelon, assaulting its front and right flank.
 Brigade commander SBM Young personally supervised the positioning of a battery of one pounder Hotchkiss field guns 900 yards from the Spanish main position on a dominant ridge pointing Southwest.
 Wanting to be absolutely sure that the troops on the hill were not Spanish, he fired several rounds at the hill.
 Immediately, two 75mm Spanish Krupp-designed mountain guns returned fire.
 Satisfied that he was up against the Spanish.
 Writing in his serialized set of articles (and later book), "The Rough Riders," Theodore Roosevelt described the opening phase of the battle that started on the right road and involved the 1st and 10th Regular Cavalry in Chapter III "General Young's Fight." as follows: